Stankec/fer_final_paper/readme.md

 ## Application

-The application that implements the described algorithms is a web application written in Ruby using the Roda framework.
+The application that implements the described algorithms is a web application written in Ruby using the Ruby on Rails framework.